rubisco-sfa/esmodels/README.md

 reco = m.get_variable("reco")
 ```

+Because I write my ILAMB functions to accept this (or a similar) model object, they can be agnostic about what variables are called or even how the data is represented in memory.

 ## Easy Extensions

 I wanted to start with the simplest structure which would solve the synonym problem, but there is a lot of functionality that would be easy to layer in: